aelkz/microservices-security/README.md

 The main proposal is achieve some concepts regarding security and microservices using a simple use-case scenario.
 A webapp is offered to promote easier understanding showing all use-case scenarios:

-All APIs catalog is showed bellow:
+All APIs catalog is exposed bellow:

 ### `auth-integration-api` endpoints